zschoche/mlog/README.md

 Example: `MLOG_INFO_STREAM("how to log " << "with a stream");`

 The trace and debug log statments only work if __MLOGDEBUG__ and __MLOGTRACE__ are defined as a preprocessor flag.
-If this is not the case the debug and trace statments will be ignored completely .
+If this is not the case the debug and trace statments will be ignored completely.
 These statements won't affect the performance of your program any more.
 I just recommand you to use [Boost.Format](http://www.boost.org/doc/libs/1_52_0/libs/format/) is stead of the std::stringstream version.
 It's faster.

 ## Building with CMake